DerekL112211/BLMBrust/README.md

 # BLMBrust
-A brust opener using XIVOpener
+A brust opener using XIVOpener of blueMage